Mapping Needs to GCP Services

 - Create a design to comply with regulatory requirements

-Although most Google Cloud designs include virtual machine instances, that doesn't mean that VMs are your only option for compute resources.
-Before you start designing a solution using only compute engine instances, you should consider App Engine and Container Engine.
+Although most Google Cloud designs include virtual machine instances, that doesn't mean VMs are your only option for compute resources.
+Before you start designing a solution using only compute engine instances, you should consider App Engine and Kubernetes Engine.

 App Engine is designed for people who don't want to manage an application's underlying infrastructure.
 App Engine provisions and scales all of the resources your application needs behind the scenes without any human intervention required.
 That sounds great doesn't it?
 So why wouldn't you use App Engine?